-To make a report to Agriculture Victoria about a chemical use issue, please use the following contact form.
-Alternatively, you can contact your local chemical standards officer.
+To make a report to Agriculture Victoria about a chemical use issue, please use the following contact form or contact the Customer Contact Centre on 136 186.

 For more information about what Agriculture Victoria will do if you make a report, including what information you may be required to provide, see the following fact sheet:

 - Reporting an agricultural chemical use issue to Agriculture Victoria (PDF - 413.3 KB)

 - Reporting an agricultural chemical use issue to Agriculture Victoria (WORD - 4.1 MB)